turingschool/front-end-curriculum/projects/module-1/slapjack.md

 - Create a **private** repository and add your assigned instructor as a collaborator.
 (You cannot deploy private repositories to GitHub Pages; that's ok.)
 - Create a project board or other planning gist where you will outline your anticipated progress through functionality
-- Begin wireframing your application and planning out the architecture of your HTML (in your notebook is fine)

-By EOD on Kick Off Day: DM your assigned instructor with two links: Project Board/Planning Gist & Repo, and include photographs/screenshots of your wireframes
+By EOD on Kick Off Day: DM your assigned instructor with two links: Project Board/Planning Gist & Repo

 ### Functionality